 When recording voice, cardioid mics are nearly always the best choice.
 These unidirectional mics will capture their intended speaker while rejecting most other extraneous sounds.
-That being said, the above factors should be considered since they do have an effect on the way a microphone captures (and alters) the sound fo your voice.
+That being said, the above factors should be considered since they affect the way a microphone captures (and alters) the sound of your voice.

 Microphone Frequency Response

 Microphone frequency response represents a mic’s frequency-dependent sensitivity.

 Frequency response ranges are generally within the range of human hearing (20-20,000 Hz) and tell us how a microphone will pick up these frequencies.
 Frequency responses are often considered either flat or coloured.

 A flat frequency response means that each frequency is equally represented in a microphone’s output.
 The flatter a microphone’s frequency response, the more accurately it will capture your voice, and the less it will change the sound of your voice.

 Coloured microphones are more sensitive to some frequencies than others.
 These microphones are designed to accentuate some frequencies over others, which is great for some applications, but will change the sound of your voice.

 For more information on microphone frequency response, check out my article What Is Microphone Frequency Response?